seanox/devwex/manual/configuration.md

 specified value is used.
 Without a value, these keys are interpreted as non-existent and ignored.

+Comments begin with a semicolon or, more commonly, a hash.
+They are optional and can appear anywhere in a line; all characters following them are then no longer part of the section, key, or value.
+The `[+]` option at the end of a key can be used to disable the comment function for that key, allowing a semicolon or hash in the value.

+> [!NOTE]
+> __The semicolon (`;`) is the original comment character for this format.
+The
+> hash (`#`) is also supported, which is common in many modern configuration
+> formats.
+Both characters have the same function.
+For simplicity, the following
+> documentation uses the semicolon throughout; however, the hash can be used
+> interchangeably.__

 Comments begin with a semicolon, are optional and can be used anywhere in a line, so the following characters are not part of section, key or value.
 With the option `[+]` at the end of a key, the use of comments for that key can be